 The OAE's Disability Advisers also have discretion to determine what type of professional documentation is necessary, and this may vary depending on the nature and extent of the disability and the accommodation requested.
 In the event the OAE feels it is appropriate to obtain a second professional opinion concerning the nature or severity of the disability, the University will bear the cost of obtaining that second opinion not covered by a third party payer.

 Appropriate accommodations are determined following an individualized assessment of each request and discussion with one of the OAE's Disability Advisers.
 Among the factors considered in determining appropriate accommodations for students are:

 The University is not required to alter or modify a course or program to the extent that it changes the fundamental nature of that course or program.
-Although most accommodations are decided upon and provided by the OAE, accommodation decisions are often made in collaboration with program/school administrators and relevant faculty.
-Recommendations made by the OAE are not implemented until this collaboration has occurred.
+Although most accommodations are decided upon and provided by the OAE, some accommodation decisions are made in collaboration with program/school administrators and relevant faculty.

 Office of Accessible Education